MBCProject/mbc-markdown/yfaq/README.md

 ### Can methods be used alone? ###
 Because methods are specific to a behavior, they're always associated with a behavior and aren’t used on their own.

+### When should micro-behaviors be used? ###
+Micro-behaviors should be used when context isn’t clear but there is value in capturing basic mechanics.
+For example, a behavior of “write and execute a file” can ideally map to [Execution::Install Additional Program](../execution/install-additional-program.md), but if the context isn't clear, the behaviors can be captured as [File System::Create File](../micro-behaviors/file-system/create-file.md) and [Process::Create Process](../micro-behaviors/process/create-process.md).

 ### <a name="gobotkr"></a>Can malware behaviors identified via manual analysis map to multiple MBC behaviors, or should correspondence be one-to-one? ###
 Each malware behavior identified during analysis and associated with a specific code snippet should map to a single MBC behavior.
 If multiple behaviors seem to apply, the reported behavior should be considered to see whether it can be broken into smaller components that lead to one-to-one mappings.